nguyenthanhjt/google-data-analytics-professional-certificate-course/8_Google-Data-Analytics-Capstone_Complete-a-Case-Study/module-2_optional_build-portfolio/p2_case-study_track-A_work-with-existing-questions-n-dataset/case-study-1/Case-Study-Documentation.md

   install.packages('lubridate')
   ```

-- Subsequently, We need to take a step to collect data from downloaded data files.
-The data is stored in .zip files, so we have to extract them, as I chose the 2023 dataset, then I will get 12 .csv files, one file represent one month of trip data.
+- Subsequently, we need to collect data from downloaded data files.
+The data is stored in .zip files, so we have to extract them.
+As I chose the 2023 dataset, I will get 12 .csv files, one file representing one month of trip data.
-- We will use function `read.csv()` of package:utils to import csv into RStudio, before this we must know the working directory to input the right path of csv files as paramter to `read.csv()`
+- We will use the function `read.csv()` of package:utils to import CSV files into RStudio.
+Before this, we must know the working directory to input the right path of CSV files as parameters to `read.csv()`

   ```R
   #=====================